 The smart ideas - the sustainable solutions - happen when the experts come together.
 We want to build a generation of fearless, inquisitive thinkers who embrace change and can come up with positive, sustainable solutions.
-That's why this degree gives you skills from many disciplines to build on your passion to create change.
+That's why this Banksia award-winning degree gives you skills form many disciplines to build on your passion to create change.